-Follow Up : Thanks for visiting :) I used all of these thrift store finds within our Valentine’s decor, which you can see here, if you’d like.
+Follow Up : Hi.
+I used all of these thrift store finds within our Valentine’s decor, which you can see here, if you’d like.

 Greetings online friends!